Posts

 What Jesus has done in Idaho Falls - 5 more statements

 In 2021 and 2022, Todd Wood and I compiled statements of what Jesus had done in Idaho Falls from 1882 to 2022, and posted them at https://jiif140yrs.blogspot.com/2021/11/statements-1882-jesus-sent-48-year-old.html .
 That list contains 221 statements followed by names, sources and supplemental information.
-While we haven’t added to the list since late 2022, we are would like to expand it and invite you to send us more statements.
+While we haven’t added to the list since late 2022, we would like to expand it and invite you to send us more statements.
 And here are a few I’ve recently come across.
 Statements 1977 Jesus brought His church in Idaho Falls together to worship Him in a 7-hour music festival at Tautphaus Park.
 1981 Jesus began to bring Christian leaders together to establish a radio station in Idaho Falls that would broadcast Christian programming, teaching and encouraging the body of Christ and presenting the gospel to southeastern Idaho.
-1984 Jesus focused the church of Idaho Falls on reaching all nations with the gospel when missionary and author Elizabeth Elliot spoke at t
+1984 Jesus focused the church of Idaho Falls on reaching all nations with the gospel when missionary and author Elizabeth Elliot spoke at the Fir

 Idaho Falls - India Connections